RoyRin/RoyRin.github.io/personal_projects.md

 As part of my physics education, I would regularly make CS simulations of physics problems, some of which can be found on my [github](https://github.com/RoyRin/Computational_Physics_2016).

-{% include image.html img="assets/projects/simulations/planets5_center_adjusted.gif" title="" caption="note: energy is in fact conserved"  width = "500" %}
+{% include image.html img="assets/projects/simulations/planets5_center_adjusted.gif" title="" caption="note: energy is, in fact, conserved"  width = "500" %}

 # **Art!**